GoyaPtyLtd/FMTest/docs/FMTestAPI.md

 **Paramaters**
-* _identifier_ {text} The name of the timer
+* _identifier_ {text} The name of the timer.
+Default: The script name

 **Returns {number}**
 The milliseconds since the timer started

 **$$FMT**
-Adds 'identifierEndTime' {JSONNumber} and 'identifierTotalTime' {JSONNumber} to the current script
+Adds 'identifierEndTime' {JSONNumber} and 'identifierTotalTime' {JSONNumber} to the current script JSONObject
-If GetTimer is called more than once for the same identifier, it overwrites these values.
+If GetTimer is called more than once for the same identifier in the same test script it overwrites these values

 **$$FMT_OutputBuffer**
-Adds "identfier: xxxx ms"
+Prints "identfier: xxxx ms"

 **$$FMT_OutputSummaryBuffer**
 no change